-Target scale score in 2020 - ISAT baseline scale score in 2017
+Target scale score in 2021- ISAT baseline scale score in 2018

-The change between a student's 2017 and 2018 ISAT scale score is compared against his or her annual growth target.
+The change between a student's 2018 and 2019 ISAT scale score is compared against his or her annual growth target.
 If the student's actual growth was greater than or equal to the annual growth target, the student is "on track".
 The "on track" status is calculated for all students with regular ISAT scores in both years.
 Growth calculations are figured separately for ELA/Literacy and Mathematics.

 Academic growth is used to help identify the lowest-performing K-8 schools for Comprehensive Support and Improvement.
-As with all of the indicators in the accountability framework, low levels of academic growth among particular student groups may also lead to identification for targeted support and improvement.
+Low levels of academic growth among particular student groups may also lead to identification for targeted support and improvement.